Arunvijay28/Cryptographic-File-System/README.md

 # Cryptographic-File-System
-In modern days data security in very much important this project deals with the special way of encryption called symmetric key encryption technique
+In modern days data security in very much important this project deals with the special way of encryption called symmetric key encryption technique.
 It can be used for:
   1) Confidential data sharing
   2) Securing personal files